sami-diaf/Topic-Scaling/README.md

 # Topic-Scaling
-Estimating topics using document scaling for time-based topics.
-This method combines Wordfish and supervised Latent Dirichlet Allocation (sLDA)
+Learning time-based topics using document scaling and supervised Latent Dirichlet Allocation (sLDA).
+We applied Wordfish to estimate document scores that later serve as dependent variable for sLDA.
+The goal is to learn time-based topics without requiring a time frame to be set.